DikshaniKumbhare/Predictive-Analysis-On-Salary-Growth/README.md

 # Aim:

-To analyse EMP_dataset to find out whose salary is increased and predict which employee get hike in salary by using machine learning algorithm.
+To analyse EMP_dataset to find out  salary diversity and predict which factors is affects the  hike in salary by using machine learning algorithm.

 # Objectives:

 Study the factors which affect the salary of employee.
-Find out which employee performance meet the most criteria.
+Find out performance of employees.
 Find out the number of departments.